sindhu233/Chat-App/README.md

 # Chat-Application-Project
 # About
-A chat app for Android written in Kotlin using MVVM.
+A chat app for Android written in Java using MVVM.

 # Features
 Authentication:Email and password